volojs/volo/docs/createCommand.md

 for your command is loaded.

-You also have access to any of the modules shipped as part of volo.js.
+You also have access to any of the modules shipped as part of volo.

 One of those modules is the [q promise library](https://github.com/kriskowal/q) if you would like to use promises in your command.
 It is not a requirement to use promises in your command though.

-See [this directory](https://github.com/volojs/volo/tree/master/volo) for the commands that ship with volo.js for inspiration on how to code a command.
+See [this directory](https://github.com/volojs/volo/tree/master/volo) for the commands that ship with volo for inspiration on how to code a command.

 See [this directory](https://github.com/volojs/volo/tree/master/volo/volo) for a list of utility modules that ship with volo.

-The API for commands and the modules included in volo.js are likely to change frequently since volo is a new project.
+The API for commands and the modules included in volo are likely to change frequently since volo is a new project.